General terms and conditions

 - is received on a non-confidential basis from third parties after the disclosure by the recipient.

-Titeca declares and guarantees that all staff members acting under their authority and entitled to process personal data have undertaken to guarantee the security and confidentiality of the personal data in accordance with the provisions of the agreement entered into with the client.
-For that purpose, Titeca shall inform any staff acting under their authority and having access to the personal data of the applicable requirements.
+Titeca represents and warrants that personnel acting under its authority and authorized to process personal data are committed to ensuring the security and confidentiality of personal data in accordance with the terms of the agreement with the client.
+To this end, Titeca will inform the personnel acting under its authority who have access to personal data of the applicable requirements.

-If Titeca is required to provide data on the basis of a legal obligation, Titeca shall verify the grounds for the request and the identity of the party making the request.
-Unless prohibited by law, Titeca shall inform the client prior to providing this information.
+If a legal obligation requires Titeca to provide information, Titeca will verify the basis of the request and the identity of the requestor.
+Titeca will inform the client, prior to providing this information, unless prohibited by legal provisions.

 14. Applicable law and resolution of disputes